nidhaloff/igel/README.rst

 All you need is a **yaml** (or **json**) file, where you need to describe what you are trying to do.
 That's it!

 Igel supports all sklearn's machine learning functionality, whether regression, classification or clustering.
+Precisely, you can use **63** different machine learning model in igel.

 Installation
 -------------